.NET HELP

 Vim for Windows is a portable application that can be easily installed and run on any Windows system.
 It has a small footprint and does not require significant system resources, ensuring that it runs smoothly even on older hardware.

-That's it!
+And that's it!
 You have successfully installed Vim editor on your Windows system.
-You can now start using Vim to edit text files, write code, and take advantage of its powerful editing features and customization options.
+You can now start using Vim to write text files, write code, and take advantage of its powerful editing features and customization options.

 Opening Vim